thatoddmailbox/mit-backup-tools/README.md

 ### Notes
 * The browser window will stay open for an hour after completion (to allow manual inspection if needed)
-* Some services may require additional configuration (see service-specific notes below)
+* Confluence requires additional configuration (see service-specific notes below)
 * The scripts handle pagination and navigation automatically
-* Downloads are incremental - already downloaded content won't be re-downloaded
+* Downloads are incremental - already downloaded content won't be re-downloaded.
+This means if a script crashes or get stuck, you can re-run it and it'll pick up where it left off.

 ### Service-specific notes